Urigo/graphql-cli/docs/CUSTOM_EXTENSION.md

 - `cwd` - The current directory.
 - `program` - A `commander` instance you can use to register your CLI commands.
-- `loadConfig` - A method you can use to load a GraphQL schema or documents, based on `graphql-config`.
+- `loadProjectConfig` - A method you can use to load a GraphQL schema or documents, based on `graphql-config`.
 - `reportError` - Helper method that allow you to report errors back to the GraphQL CLI, and effect the exit code of the CLI host.
 It's useful if you are dealing with async code in your extension.

 It should be similar to this if you are using plain JavaScript: